-Allergy medicine, allergy shots, & spring allergy treatment in Charlotte, NC
+Allergy medicine, allergy shots, & seasonal allergy treatment in Charlotte, NC

 Once your allergy testing results have come back, our allergists can recommend treatment methods.
 Depending on the allergen (including pollen for spring allergies and ragweed for fall allergies), our allergy specialists may recommend immunotherapy in the form of shots, sublingual drops or tablets.
 These regular treatments help your body build up an immunity to the allergen in question.
 This increases your tolerance to the allergen and, in some cases, may even cure it.
 If immunotherapy isn't right for you, avoidance of the allergen may also be recommended.